-- Engagement of an external marketing lead to support development and (working with our Head of BD) execution of a marketing strategy - Continued use of social media to engage with current and potential new clients; - Attendance at key conferences such as this year at AACR where our poster (in collaboration with Merck KGaA) was upgraded to a podium presentation; and

-• Further development of our website to include case studies based on actual client projects.
+- Engagement of external social media and marketing expertise to advise and support our Head of Business Development in the execution of key marketing initiatives. - Continued use of social media to engage with current and potential new clients; - Increased attendance at key conferences such as this year at AACR-EORTC where we presented a poster in collaboration with Ankyra, sponsoring the World ADC event, BIOEurope, Bio International and Immuno-oncology UK; and - Further development of our website to refine our messaging and include case studies based on actual client projects.